ferrucc-io/ferruccio/content/posts/healthcare.md

 So here are some of my thoughts on "Socialised Healthcare"[1] for wider exposure and future reference.

-Let's start with 5 agreeable axioms
+I'll start with 5 agreeable axioms and use them systematically to derive "Healthcare should not be free"

 1. People own their own time
 2. Markets are the most efficient price discovery system